SNAP Benefits in Oklahoma: How to Apply and Qualify

 How to Contact EBT Customer Service in Oklahoma

-Hours of Operation: The hotline is available Monday through Friday during regular business hours.
+Hours: Representatives are available Monday through Friday during regular business hours.

 See Oklahoma EBT Customer Service Contacts